 Tax Loss Harvesting Calculator – Offset Capital Losses & Save Tax

 Calculate how much tax you can save by offsetting capital gains using losses as per Indian Income Tax rules.
-Updated for Budget 2024 Statutory Rules (12.5% LTCG / 20% STCG).
+Plan your Capital Gains Tax with complete Budget 2026 Statutory Rules (12.5% LTCG / 20% STCG).

 Free Instant No Signup Private Built for India